A Guide to Mönchsberg, Salzburg (Going There & Things to Do)

 Just head to one of the bridges over the River Salzach, look around, and you’ll see it.

+There are a few ways to get to Mönchsberg.
 It can be accessed from its four sides: Mönchsberg Elevator (east), Doktor-Ludwig-Prähauser-Weg (south), Am Mönchsberg Road (north), and the small staircase near the Landesfischereiverband Salzburg government office (west).

 Of the four, Mönchsberg Elevator is the most convenient way to get to the top of the mountain, especially if you’re from Old Town.

 Mönchsberg Elevator is located on Gstättengasse and is just a short walk from Saint Blaise’s Church — you know, the one carved into the face of Mönchsberg that you can see from Getreidegasse.
+Last time I checked, the ride up to Mönchsberg using the elevator takes only about 30 seconds.

+If you’re already in the Old Town, near Salzburg Cathedral, it’s just a 10-minute walk to the Mönchsberg Elevator.
 The elevator takes you right up to the Museum der Moderne, where you can start your journey on this small mountain.

 Let’s say you just finished checking out Hohensalzburg Fortress and want to head over to Mönchsberg.

+You do not need to walk all the way back to Old Town and take the elevator – there’s a shortcut!
 From the fortress, head to the Lodronbogen towergate.
 It’s that same medieval building you walked through if you bought the pathway ticket to Hohensalzburg Fortress.

 After reaching Lodronbogen towergate, take the Oskar-Kokoschka-Weg which is the path that goes right under the funicular rail.